 - Are you currently engaged in a proceeding, or did you have one planned immediately prior to the disruption?
 If so, stay the course, but anticipate and allow for procedural flexibility.

-- If neither of those situations apply, you may consider an accounting order to lessen the financial effect of the crisis.
+- If neither of those situations applies, you may consider an accounting order to lessen the financial effect of the crisis.
 If your state fails to act, consider requesting deferral treatment, alone or jointly, with your peer companies.

 - The timing of your request for recovery (of the regulatory asset or your properly tracked expenses) and the recovery of those costs will depend on factors such as: